This is part 10 in a series on various studio equipment, what it does, and how to choose!

 Simply put, a DAC is a Digital to Analog Converter.

-It converts the digital signal from your PC into the analog sound you hear.
+It converts the digital signal from your PC into the analog sound you hear, while a headphone amplifier simply boosts the analog signal to a level strong enough to drive your headphones or speakers.

-Your computer understands this as binary language, in the form of 1s and 0s, which is a language that our brains cannot understand (we interpret sound via analog).
+Your computer understands digital information as binary language, in the form of 1s and 0s, which is a language that our brains cannot understand (we interpret sound via analog).

-both Analog to Digital (ADC) and Digital to Analog (DAC) processes are basically always happening depending on what you’re doing.
+Regardless, both Analog to Digital (ADC) and Digital to Analog (DAC) processes are basically always happening, depending on what you’re doing.

 - If you’re listening to music, information is constantly being converted for you in real time (Digital to Analog).